 The shedding process in dogs is triggered, in part, by changes in light.
 Adult Pomeranian shedding, if ruled by the changes in light, happens twice per year.

-When days start to become shorter.
+When days start to become shorter in late autumn.
 This triggers the body to shed some fur as a thicker winter coat grows in.

-When days start to become longer.
+When days start to become longer in early spring.
 This again sends a trigger to the dog's body to shed the slightly thicker winter coat that previously grew in.

 This type of shedding will be noticeable for approximately 2 months, for each of the time periods.